 - a.
 Students must complete theory and practice components of nursing courses to receive credit.
 Students who have not received a pass in the clinical/laboratory portion of a nursing course are not given credit for the course and must repeat both the clinical and non-clinical portions of the course.
-The clinical component, explained in the course outline, must be completed for credit to be granted. - b.
-A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program. - c.
+The clinical component, explained in the course outline, must be completed for credit to be granted. - A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program. - c.
+Students who have withdrawn from or failed NURS 495 or SC INF 495 will normally be required to repeat NURS 494 prior to retaking NURS 495 or SC INF 495. - d.
 The Dean, or supervisor acting on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms, conditions or site of a practicum/clinical placement if the Dean or supervisor has reasonable grounds to believe that this is necessary in order to protect the public interest.
 (See Practicum Intervention Policy.)
 For unprofessional, incompetent or unsafe practice on the part of the student not directly related to medical issues, the transcript will reflect the practices and sanctions delineated in the Code of Student Behavior.
 Amendments to the Code of Student Behaviour occur throughout the year.
 The official version of the Code of Student Behaviour, as amended from time to time, is housed on the University Governance website at www.governance.ualberta.ca.
 The sanction typically includes a grade of F being assigned.
-The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB). - d.
-NURS 348 or NURS 448 (Clinical Competency Assessment) - i.
-Students may be required to enrol in NURS 348 or 448 (Clinical Competency Assessment) before being permitted to take any future clinical courses in the Faculty of Nursing.
-The Clinical Competency Assessment is imposed most commonly when: - more than 12 months has passed since a student's most recent successfully completed clinical course; - a student has attempted but not successfully completed any clinical course and has been assessed as having challenges meeting course expectations, typically as set out in the Evaluation of Nursing Practice (ENP); or - a student is accepted for transfer from another Nursing program and it is considered necessary to assess the student's knowledge and skills.
+The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB). - e.
+NURS 348 or NURS 448 (Clinical Competency Assessment)